cloudmelon/azure-resources-audit-powershell/README.md

 - CheckAzureResourceCount : Retrieve Azure each resource counts in current subscription with PowerShell
 - CheckAzureVMSize : Retrieve Azure Virtual Machine Size information in current subscription with PowerShell
+- CheckAzureVmsCountsBySize: Counter all the VMs in your subscriptions in current account and group them by VM size

 ## Guide book